ChuckChekuri/ChuckChekuri/README.md

 * DevOps: Docker, Azure Dev Ops
 * Agile Development: Scrum

-## Projects
+## Projects/Activities

-* [TogetherMDM]: A blockchain-based startup for healthcare providers to secure and monitor their data.
+* TogetherMDM: A blockchain-based startup for healthcare providers to secure and monitor their data.
+* Hospice Dynamix: An AI based product for Hospices to manage Cap exposure and reduce the risk of audits.
-* [Blockchain Bandwagon]: A weekly podcast on Callin.com
+* Blockchain Bandwagon: A weekly podcast on Callin.com discussing blockchain technology.
-* []: Another popular open source project that I contribute to.
+* DataConLA: Blockchain for Master Data Management
+* SoCal CDO: Governing body member since 2011 and Governing Body Member since 2016

+##

 ## Pending Patents